Currency banner with market chart and symbols

 Buying property abroad

-GBP/USD at 1.3517 and GBP/EUR at 1.1534 are both strong by 2023–2024 standards.
-The 30 April triple central bank week carries genuine two-way risk — locking in now via a forward contract removes all event risk from those decisions.
+GBP/EUR near 1.159 is firm by recent standards, while GBP/USD near 1.32 is well off its January high.
+With UK politics creating genuine two-way risk, locking in via a forward contract removes event risk from your budget.
 See our guides on buying property in Spain, moving to Spain from the UK, and transferring large amounts internationally.

 Business payments

-GBP/USD has ranged over 6 cents in 2026 so far.
-A forward contract locks in today’s rate for up to 12 months.
+GBP/USD has swung across a wide range in 2026.
+A forward contract locks in today’s rate for up to 12 months, taking currency risk off your cost base.
 See our guide to how exchange rates affect UK business.

-Forward contract now — if today’s rate works for your budget, lock it in before the 30 April BoE decision.
-Limit order — if you’re targeting a higher rate, a limit order auto-executes when hit.
-Rate alert — set a rate alert for your target.
-Split your transfer — for large sums, converting in stages averages your rate across the event risk window.
-Always use a specialist rather than your bank — see our exchange rate comparison tool.
-Your funds are held in segregated client accounts.
+Forward contract — if today’s rate works for your budget, you can lock it in ahead of UK political headlines and the 30 July BoE decision.
+Limit order — if you’re targeting a higher rate, a rate alert notifies you when it’s hit.
+Split your transfer — for large sums, converting in stages averages your rate across the risk window.
+Using a specialist rather than your bank typically secures a rate more competitive than a high-street bank — see our exchange rate comparison tool.
+Client funds are safeguarded by our FCA-authorised partners at a credit institution, in line with UK safeguarding rules.

 Will the pound go up in 2026?